oauthenticator.oauth2#

 An optional hook function that you can implement to do some bootstrapping work during authentication.
 For example, loading user account details from an external system.

 This function is called after the user has passed all authentication checks and is ready to successfully authenticate.
-This function must return the authentication dict reguardless of changes to it.
+This function must return the auth_model dict reguardless of changes to it.
+The hook is called with 3 positional arguments:

 Example: